 Professor Ming Li and his family have created this award in honour and memory of his late wife, Jessie Wenhui Zou.
 With this award, the family wishes to support research activities at the undergraduate level within the Faculty of Mathematics to carry on Jessie’s passion for education.

 The spirit of this award is to acknowledge research achieved by students at any time during their undergraduate career.
-This award will provide $1,000 to one Faculty of Mathematics undergraduate student and recognition at his/her/their convocation.
+The undergraduate student must be in their last year of study, but the research can have been conducted any time during their undergraduate career.
+This award will provide $1,000 to one Faculty of Mathematics undergraduate student.